logzio/logzio-helm/charts/logzio-trivy/README.md

   - **Breaking changes**:
     - Deprecation of CronJob, using Deployment instead.
     - Scanning for reports will occur once upon container deployment, then once a day at the scheduled time.
     - Not using cron expressions anymore.
 Instead, set a time for the daily run in form of HH:MM.
+- **0.0.2**: Add quotes to schedule expression to avoid errors.
 - **0.0.1**: Initial release.